SirGarhi/garhis-grotto-foundry/docs/character_paths/Tiko.md

 ### Rapid Harnessing (Aether Trap)
 Once per day, you can trigger your trap to more aggressively harvest aether from any source nearby.
 * After one hour, which can coincide with a Short Rest, the trap recovers 1d12 + 4 charges.
-* Actively using the trap by feeding it with essence or powering the resonator interupts this process.
+* Actively using the trap by feeding it with essence or powering the resonator interrupts this process.
 ### Violently Resonating Blade (Harmonic Resonator) | 8 Charges, Upkeep 2
 As a Bonus Action you release even more aether in to the resonator to cause it to vibrate violently, granting the following benefits
 * The weapon gains a +2 bonus to Melee Attack Rolls and its attacks are considered magical.
 * The weapon deals an additional 3d8 Force Damage with each hit.
-* Can be used at the same time as the standard Resonating Blade, the effects and costs are cummulative.
+* Can be used at the same time as the standard Resonating Blade, the effects and costs are cumulative.

 ## Tier 6
 ### Nanite Infusion (Overcharged Rotors)
 * All bonuses provided by Mechanized Assistance increase to +3
 ### Essence Leech (Aether Trap)
 The Aether Trap has been modified to capture the aether that typically escapes when a creature dies or is grievously wounded
-* When a non trivial (per DM's discretion) creature within 10 feet of the trap is reduced to 0 hitpoints or suffers a critcal hit, the trap gains 1d4+2 charges.
+* When a non trivial (per DM's discretion) creature within 10 feet of the trap is reduced to 0 hit points or suffers a critical hit, the trap gains 1d4+2 charges.
 ### Power Overwhelming (Directed Power)
 You gain additional options for use with the *Directed Power* feature
 * 8 Charges